daeh/jspsych-template/README.md

 ### VS Code Settings

 For [VS Code](https://code.visualstudio.com/) to respect the configuration, you need to specify the formatter for the relevant files.
 This is done for you in [`VSCodeProject.code-workspace`](VSCodeProject.code-workspace) and in [`.vscode/settings.json`](hosting/.vscode/settings.json) (these are redundant, you only need one).
-This configures the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension to use the flat config system, makes VS Code use the [Prettier - Code Formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for formatting, and enables [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).
+This configures the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension to use the flat config system, makes VS Code use the [Prettier - Code Formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for formatting filetypes not covered by ESLint, and enables [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).
 This obviously requires that you have these extensions enabled for the workspace.
-Activate the `VSCodeProject.code-workspace` via `File > Open Workspace from File...` (or by double clicking it), activate `.vscode` via `File > Open Folder...` in VS Code.
+Activate the `VSCodeProject.code-workspace` via `File > Open Workspace from File...` (or by double clicking it), or activate `.vscode` via `File > Open Folder...` in VS Code.

 The relevant settings are: